-With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central/NAV, you can precisely monitor your finances thanks to individual settings.
+With CKL’s Cost Accounting module for Microsoft Dynamics 365 Business Central, you can precisely monitor your finances thanks to individual settings.

 Classic questions about profit centres – from billing, multi-level contribution margin accounting and cost unit considerations after allocation of overheads, to the classic cost allocation sheet – can be answered in detail, analysed and considered separately.